-This article was previously posted at www.ERLC.com and was used by permission.
+This article originally appeared at TheologicalMatters.com and is used by permission.

 Arriving in Cameroon, West Africa, to teach at a Baptist seminary for six years beginning in 1976 was quite a journey.
 This was true physically because of the long travel, emotionally due to cultural adjustments, and spiritually because of an awakening as to how Africans generally see spirits replete in every person and thing—living or dead.

 One incident illustrates this well.
 Once, I and two other missionaries were summoned to our local chief’s fish farming pond.
 Despite warnings, two of his sons had gone swimming; only one returned.
 The chief’s workers were tasked to get us to retrieve the body of the drowned son.
 We foreign missionaries were not afraid of the pond or the spirits that the Africans thought inhabited the dangerous waters, especially its water witches.

 Eventually, the whole compound erupted in mourning because it turned out the boy had died.
 We lifted his limp body out, and soon they buried him.
 My wife, a registered nurse, was there to provide assistance if she could resuscitate the boy.
 However, they did not let her out of the Land Rover.
 As a female, they feared the water witch (a.k.a.
 Mommy Water) could inhabit her and cause those of us swimming around for the body to drown also.